arkadykanevsky/oneshot-certification-pipeline-template/README.md

 # Oneshot Certification Template for a new DCI OpenShift project
 Follow the requirements described in [the DCI documentation](https://docs.distributed-ci.io/dci-openshift-agent/#systems-requirements) to prepare the jumpbox.

+## Purpose
+The purpose of this repository is to use when partners try to run `oneshot-certification` when containers and helmcharts test cases need to pass all the sanity checking.
+This means all container images' verdict statuses from preflight and all test cases from the helm chart report have no failures.
+However, this repository also provides some DCI Pipeline template settings for certification use cases.

 ## Instructions